 It can be hard to see yourself doing this, but try to avoid calling them “bad”, “naughty”, “junk” or saying they make you sick/stunt your growth/etc. Just call them by their name.
 That’s a lolly, some skittles, a chocolate.
 If we can downplay their power by removing the emotive language, then your child will learn that they are just another food.
 When you attach moral language and feelings to food, it’s more likely that your kid will feel a sense of shame or guilt when they eat the stuff.
 This can lead to stealing foods, secret eating & bingeing.

-2. Banning the forbidden fruits will always backfire.
+2. Banning the forbidden fruits will almost always, backfire.

 If not now, it will when they’re teenagers.
 Habituation tell us the more we are exposed to a food, the less we crave and think about.
 If we’re restricted, it never loses its novelty and we feel deprived.
 So we keep craving it, we see it EVERYWHERE and then we do give ourselves permission, we go overboard.
 By lifting these bans and allowing sometimes foods, sometimes, we can ease the power of the desire.